JingweiZuo/SE4TeC/Docker_Cluster/README.md

     docker-compose up -d
 ```

-docker-compose works to scale up spark-workers, modify ```docker-compose.yml``` by concatenating the following configuration:
+By default, we set 1 master, 6 workers inside the configuration.
+Nevertheless, ```docker-compose``` works to scale up the cluster capacity, users can just modify ```docker-compose.yml``` by concatenating the following configuration:

 ```
  spark-workerN: